LucaAgostinelli/GPU-d2/README.md

 ### Small matrices (`matrices/`, used in Deliverable 1)

-10 matrices from the [SuiteSparse Matrix Collection](https://sparse.tamu.edu/), the same set used in the single-GPU predecessor project — still fully benchmarked here (see [Two matrix sets](#two-matrix-sets)), but not what the report's numbers come from:
+10 matrices from the [SuiteSparse Matrix Collection](https://sparse.tamu.edu/), the same set used in the single-GPU predecessor project (still fully benchmarked here, see [Two matrix sets](#two-matrix-sets), but not what the report's numbers come from):

 | Matrix | Rows | NNZ | avg nnz/row |
 |---|---:|---:|---:|